nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/Ontologies.md

 The OBO Foundry is open for contribution from everyone.
 For an ontology to be accepted into the OBO Foundry, it must follow the [OBO Foundry Principles](https://obofoundry.org/principles/fp-000-summary.html):

-1. It must be open and it needs to be licensed (e.g. CC-BY 3.0).
+P1.
+It must be open and it needs to be licensed (e.g. CC-BY 3.0).
-2. A common format must be used (see section OBO and OWL format).
+P2.
+A common format must be used (see section OBO and OWL format).
-3. Each term should have a unique identifier by using a unique prefix (such as GO) followed by a numerical ID, thereby resulting in an unique OBO Foundry URL.
+P3.
+Each term should have a unique identifier by using a unique prefix (such as GO) followed by a numerical ID, thereby resulting in an unique OBO Foundry URL.
-4. Every new version of an ontology must be versioned using documented procedures.
+P4.
+Every new version of an ontology must be versioned using documented procedures.
-5. The domain or matter of the ontology must be described.
+P5.
+The domain or matter of the ontology must be described.
-6. Each term in an ontology must be described in a human-readable form.
+P6.
+Each term in an ontology must be described in a human-readable form.
-7. Relations between different items of the ontology should be described using defined vocabulary described by the Relations Ontology (RO).
+P7.
+Relations between different items of the ontology should be described using defined vocabulary described by the Relations Ontology (RO).
-8. Documentations for the ontology must be available.
+P8.
+Documentations for the ontology must be available.
 Here, the best way is to provide a GitHub repository.
-9. It should be documented that multiple independent people or organizations use the ontology.
+P9.
+It should be documented that multiple independent people or organizations use the ontology.
-10. The ontology should be open to contribution from anyone.
+P10.
+The ontology should be open to contribution from anyone.
-11. One person should be listed as contact and responsible person for the ontology.
+P11.
+One person should be listed as contact and responsible person for the ontology.
-12. The naming of for elements such as classes, subclasses etc. should follow naming conventions.
+P12.
+The naming of for elements such as classes, subclasses etc. should follow naming conventions.
-13. The ontology needs to be maintained.
+P16.
+The ontology needs to be maintained.
+P20.
+Ontology developers MUST offer channels for community participation and SHOULD be responsive to requests.

 </br>